buchanae/cli/README.md

 # To do / Known Issues

-- allow providers to inspect the values already loaded, e.g. for --config or --consul or EXAMPLE_CONSUL=
-- short flags
 - be able to hide/ignore fields without using a struct tag, for fields which you don't have access to or don't want to modify with cli tags.
 - provide `sensitive` tag for passwords and other sensitive fields.
 - properly marshal yaml/json slices/maps/etc.
-- manage editing config file
 - GCE metadata, etcd, consul, openstack provider
 - dump json, env, flags
 - handle map[string]string via "key=value" flag value